luk036/ellipsoid-method/ell-review.md

   \end{array}
 $$

-Consider $v^\mathsf{T} F(x) v$ is concave for all $v \in \mathbb{R}^N$ w.r.t.
+Consider the case where $v^\mathsf{T} F(x) v$ is concave for all $v \in \mathbb{R}^N$ with respect to
 $x$, then the above problem is a convex programming.
-Reduce to _semidefinite programming_ if $F(x)$ is linear w.r.t.
-$x$, i.e., $F(x) = F_0 + x_1 F_1 + \cdots + x_n F_n$.
+The problem may be reduced to _semidefinite programming_ if the function $F(x)$ is linear with respect to $x$, i.e., $F(x) = F_0 + x_1 F_1 + \cdots + x_n F_n$, where $F_0, F_1, F_2, \dots, F_n$ are constants.

-In convex optimization, a **Linear Matrix Inequality (LMI)** is an expression of the form:
+In the field of convex optimization, a **linear matrix inequality (LMI)** is defined as an expression of the form:

-$$A(y) = A_0 + y_1 A_1 + y_2 A_2 + \cdots + y_m A_n \succeq 0$$
+$$A(y) = A_0 + y_1 A_1 + y_2 A_2 + \cdots + y_m A_n \succeq 0,$$

-where $y = [y_i, i = 1, \cdots, n]$ is a real vector, $A_0, A_1, A_2, \cdots, A_n$ are symmetric matrices, and $\succeq 0$ is a generalized inequality meaning $A(y)$ is a positive semidefinite matrix¹.
+where $y = [y_i, i = 1, \cdots, n]$ is a real vector, $A_0, A_1, A_2, \cdots, A_n$ are symmetric matrices, and $A(y) \succeq 0$ is a generalized inequality meaning $A(y)$ is a positive semidefinite matrix.

-This linear matrix inequality specifies a convex constraint on $y$.
-There are efficient numerical methods to determine whether an LMI is feasible (e.g., whether there exists a vector $y$ such that $A(y) \succeq 0$), or to solve a convex optimization problem with LMI constraints¹.
+This linear matrix inequality specifies a convex constraint on the variable $y$.
+There are efficient numerical methods for determining the feasibility of an LMI (e.g., whether there exists a vector $y$ such that $A(y) \succeq 0$), and for solving convex optimization problems with LMI constraints.

-Many optimization problems in control theory, system identification, and signal processing can be formulated using LMIs¹.
-Also, LMIs find application in Polynomial Sum-Of-Squares¹.

-### Cholesky decomposition Algorithm
+### Cholesky decomposition algorithm

-The Cholesky factorization method is employed in linear algebra to decompose a Hermitian, positive-definite matrix into the product of a lower triangular matrix and its conjugate transpose¹.
-This factorization is beneficial for efficient numerical solutions, including Monte Carlo simulations¹.
+The Cholesky decomposition algorithm is a method used in linear algebra to decompose a Hermitian, positive-definite matrix into the product of a lower triangular matrix and its conjugate transpose.
+This decomposition is advantageous for efficient numerical solutions, including Monte Carlo simulations.

-The Cholesky decomposition of a Hermitian positive-definite matrix A is a unique decomposition where A = LL*, with L being a lower triangular matrix containing real and positive diagonal entries, and L* representing the conjugate transpose of L¹.
-Every real-valued symmetric positive-definite matrix and Hermitian positive-definite matrix have a Cholesky decomposition¹.
+The Cholesky decomposition of a Hermitian positive-definite matrix $A$ is a unique decomposition where $A$ = $L L^*$, with $L$ being a lower triangular matrix containing real and positive diagonal entries, and $L^*$ representing the conjugate transpose of $L$.
+Every real-valued symmetric positive-definite matrix and Hermitian positive-definite matrix can be expressed as a Cholesky decomposition.

-If A is a real matrix that is symmetric positive-definite, it can be decomposed as A = LLT.
-Here, L is a real lower triangular matrix that has positive diagonal entries¹.
+If $A$ is a real matrix that is symmetric and positive-definite, it can be decomposed as $A = L L^T$.
+Here, $L$ represents a real lower triangular matrix with positive diagonal entries.

-The Cholesky and LDLT decompositions are matrix decomposition methods used in linear algebra for different purposes, with distinct properties¹².
+The Cholesky and LDLT decompositions are matrix decomposition methods utilized in linear algebra for disparate purposes, exhilbiting distinctive properties.

-The Cholesky decomposition involves decomposing a Hermitian, positive-definite matrix into the product of a lower triangular matrix and its conjugate transpose¹.
-It is typically faster and more numerically stable than the LDLT decomposition³.
-However, the input matrix must be positive-definite¹ for this to work.
+The Cholesky decomposition is a method for decomposing a Hermitian, positive-definite matrix into the product of a lower triangular matrix and its conjugate transpose.
+The Cholesky decomposition is typically more rapod and numerically stable than the LDLT decomposition.
+Nevertheless, the input matrix must be positive-definite for this to be effective.

-The LDLT decomposition, a variant of the LU decomposition that applies to positive-definite symmetric matrices², is more versatile as it can be applied to a wider range of matrices and does not require them to be positive-definite¹.
+The LDLT decomposition, a variant of the LU decomposition that applies to positive-definite symmetric matrices, is more versatile in that it can be applied to a wider range of matrices and does not require them to be positive-definite.
 The LDLT decomposition factors a matrix into the product of a lower triangular matrix, a diagonal matrix, and the transpose of the lower triangular matrix².
-This decomposition is as fast as Cholesky decomposition but does not require any square roots, making it faster and more numerically stable³.
+This decomposition is as fast as the Cholesky decomposition, but does not require any square roots, making it faster and more numerically stable³.

 $$
 \begin{aligned}